I could laugh and play

 1. The Day After 2.
 Violence Riddled 3.
 Thrash Alkoholisation 4.
 Insane 5.
 False Queens Of Metal (Extermination) 6.
 The Caprice 7.
 Mercyful Hate 8.
 Keine Eintracht 9.
 I Am Your God Part I 10.
 I Am Your God Part II 11.
 The Return

-When it is taken into account that The No-Mads have been around in the scene for quite many years already, it is not too surprising that the sound of Deranged is fairly well developed though not necessarily too polished.
-With a fitting heavy production, The Day After opens the album in a convincing manner.
-The harsh female vocals immediately bring Holy Moses to mind, although most of these songs appear pretty banal and the music is not nearly as exciting and distinctive as the output of the band's more famous German peers can be.
-For a Polish band, The No-Mads also have a peculiar tendency to insert an odd track sung in German language, which happens a couple of times on this album as well.
-As a whole Deranged may be rather unremarkable, but the music is not quite as rough on the edges as it can initially seem - for fans of a specific kind of edgy thrash metal, this album should be a fair experience at least.
+In comparison to its predecessor, Deranged sounds a lot more advanced though still not necessarily too polished.
+With a fitting heavy production quality, The Day After opens the album in a highly convincing manner although most of the other songs can appear pretty banal after this.
+For a Polish band, The No-Mads have a peculiar tendency to insert an odd track sung in German language, which happens a couple of times on this album as well.
+As a whole the music may appear rather unremarkable, but the result is not quite as rough on the edges as it can initially seem, especially when the band's first release No Hush Till Thrash is considered.
+For fans of a specific kind of edgy thrash metal, Deranged should be a fair experience at least.

 THE NO-MADS - The Age Of Demise